Gifted & Talented (G&T)

 In addition, teachers are asked to consider the DOE’s policy of ensuring equal education for all students without regard to their actual or perceived race, color, creed, ethnicity, national origin, citizenship/immigration status, religion, gender, gender identity, gender expression, sexual orientation, disability, or weight.

-Section One: Curiosity and Initiative
+Section 1- Curiosity

 Behaviors teachers are looking for: